Positive representations over real closed fields: -positive structures on flag varieties Theta-positive structures on flag varieties

 A positive sequence $(a_n)_{n\in \Zb}$ in $\Fc_\Theta$ gives rise to a nested sequence of diamonds by \Cref{lem: closure of diamond}.
 Hence, as a direct consequence of \Cref{propo:NestedIntersectionPropertyCantorComplete}, we obtain the following.

 \begin{corollary} Let $\Fb$ be a real closed Cantor complete field and $(a_n)_{n\in \Zb}\in \Fc_\Theta^{\Zb}$ be a positive sequence.
 Then the intersection of diamonds is non-empty. \end{corollary}

-Note, however, that this intersection may or may not be semi-algebraic (see the considerations in \Cref{subsection:CompletenessOrderedFields} in the one-dimensional case, where this intersection might not be an interval).
+Note however, that this intersection may or may not be a (``degenerate'') diamond or semi-algebraic itself; compare already the considerations in \Cref{subsection:CompletenessOrderedFields} in the one-dimensional case, where this intersection might not be an interval.
 However, if $a_{+\infty}\coloneqq\lim_{n\to\infty}a_n$ and $a_{-\infty}\coloneqq \lim_{n\to\infty}a_{-n}$ both exist, then the intersection

 is, in some sense, a ``degenerate diamond'' between $a_{+\infty}$ and $a_{-\infty}$.
 We will need the following more precise statements: